Students laughing around a wooden table in a library

 ATLAS Research Fellowship

-2025 Call for Proposals
+2026 Call for Proposals

 Doctoral students from accredited US and Canada-based institutions should apply for this unique opportunity!
 Awarded applicants will conduct research and evaluation projects in support of technology-based learning and assessment systems.

-2025 Dates & Deadlines
+2026 Dates & Deadlines

-April 18
+April 8

-May 16
+May 15

 June 16

-ATLAS provides feedback on proposed methods.
+Award announcement week!
+ATLAS provides feedback on proposed methods this week

 Requirements